scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 In addition to basic routing information such a hop entries and peer entries, PCBs can be used to communicate additional metadata in extensions.
 Extensions can be signed and unsigned: signed extensions are protected by the AS signature, whereas unsigned extensions are not.

-At a code level and in Protobuf message format, extensions are specified as follows:
+In Protobuf, extensions are specified as follows:

 - Unsigned extensions `PathSegmentUnsignedExtensions` are part of the AS entry component (the `ASEntry` message, see also [](#ase-message)).
 - Signed extensions `PathSegmentExtensions` are part of the signed body component of an AS entry (the `ASEntrySignedBody` message, see also [](#ase-sign)).